The Real Estate Law Review: France

 To validly operate such a facility and depending on its classification level, the proposed operator must either file a declaration or a registration or apply for authorisation (the new environmental authorisation),9 which is acknowledged or granted by the local authority.
 Moreover, the seller of a property where a classified facility is or has been operated must inform the purchaser of any danger or nuisance resulting from previous operations on site, to the extent that he or she is aware thereof.
 If the seller fails to provide this information, the purchaser can rescind the sale or obtain the reimbursement of a part of the purchase price.
 The purchaser may also require that the site be cleaned up at the seller's expense, when this cost remains commensurate with the purchase price.

-Under Law No. 2014-366, the seller of a property located in an area identified by a public authority in an SIS (Secteur d'Information sur les Sols, to be established by the Préfet for 1 January 2019 at the latest) as having been exposed to pollution must provide the purchaser with the information pertaining to such exposure collected from the public authority.
+Under Law No. 2014-366, the seller of a property located in an area identified by a public authority in an SIS (Secteur d'Information sur les Sols, established by the Préfet) as having been exposed to pollution must provide the purchaser with the information pertaining to such exposure collected from the public authority.
 If the seller fails to provide this information, and if the ground happens to be contaminated in a manner that results in the sold property not being fit for its proposed use, the purchaser can rescind the sale or obtain the reimbursement of a part of the purchase price.
 The purchaser may also require that the site be cleaned up at the seller's expense, when this cost remains commensurate with the purchase price.
 This obligation (except for the cleaning up) is also applicable to lease agreements.

 If a classified facility is operated without the above-mentioned required declaration, registration or authorisation, or if the operator does not comply with applicable rules and regulations, the operator may be held liable from an administrative, civil or criminal standpoint.